Tenant Buyouts ("Cash for Keys")

 In certain jurisdictions, landlords must comply with specific procedural rules when offering tenant buyouts.
 For example, in Los Angeles, landlords must provide tenants with a disclosure of their rights before presenting a buyout offer.
 A landlord's failure to follow the rules gives tenants certain rights and should not be ignored during buyout negotiations where tenants need as much leverage as they can get.

-Understand that the Potential of a Lawsuit Against a Landlord Strengthens a Tenant's Bargaining Power in Negotiations with the Landlord
+The Potential of a Credible Lawsuit Against a Landlord Strengthens a Tenant's Bargaining Power and Leverage in Negotiations with the Landlord

 As explained, cash-for-keys offers are not illegal.
 And plenty of landlords follow the law during the process of offering and negotiating.
 However, during my consultations with tenants who are weighing the benefits of a buyout offer, I am struck by how often I learn that their landlords also engaged in acts that would justify a lawsuit for wrongful eviction and other tenant rights claims.
 In other words, my consultations routinely cover more than simply how much cash is appropriate to move out.
 When tenant lawyers (like me) get involved in negotiations and show how a tenant has the grounds for lawsuit, landlords tend to become more motivated to complete the buyout agreement and avoid a lawsuit.
 Therefore, assuming there's validity in your claims, the value of your buyout can significantly increase when it becomes clear the landlord violated the law before or during the buyout attempt.

-By effectively outlining the potential liability a landlord faces, you elevate a cash-for-keys buyout negotiation for simply moving out to a further negotiation addressing additional compensation not to sue.
+By effectively outlining the potential liability a landlord faces, you elevate a standard cash-for-keys buyout negotiation—one that factors in additional compensation for tenants not to sue.

 Make Sure the Math Makes Sense

-All said, when it comes to the "dollars and cents" of a cash-for-keys buyout offer, you need to factor in that a percentage of cash is coming out (at least for taxes) and make sure the cash that ends up in your pocket is ultimately enough.
+When it comes to the "dollars and cents" of a cash-for-keys buyout offer, you need to factor the fact that a percentage of the cash is coming out and make sure the cash that ends up in your pocket is ultimately enough to justify the deal.
+Here are some important points to consider.